 Plan Your Meals For The Week & Set Your Budget

 This is the first and most basic step to budgeting.
 Choose what you want to eat for the week.
 Think portion sizes as well, because if you think you might have leftovers then that is lunch or breakfast the next day and one less meal to buy for.
 This may seem challenging at first but what I do is plan on some items like potatoes, carrots, broccoli, and other produce and groceries that come in larger quantities to be used in more than one meal.
-For instance I might do a potato hash for breakfast one day and then do a stew with potatoes or roasted potatoes and green beans.
+For instance, I might do a potato hash for breakfast one day and then do a stew with potatoes or roasted potatoes and green beans.

 Now I know you are probably thinking to yourself.
 Coupons on organic groceries?
 “Girl you crazy!”
 I’m not I promise!
 Okay, well maybe I am a little teensy, tiny, bit crazy, but not about this.
 I love coupons!
 I’m always looking for a Shoprite special or discounts and it really does make healthy eating a lot easier.
 Plus, who doesn’t love to save a little money?!